 Setting Up Shop In The Cayman Islands

 Thinking of relocating your business to the Cayman Islands?
 The first thing you need to determine is which type of company will suit your interests and your type of business.
-This can be daunting but professional advisors and attorneys are located here to help you navigate the process.
+This can be daunting but professional advisors and attorneys are located here to help you navigate the formation of a Cayman Company.
+Let’s get started!
 In general terms, there are two types of corporate entities in Caymans Islands: Exempted Private Limited Companies and LLCs.

 For an Exempted Private Company there are some general restrictions regarding the name that are of note.
 Firstly, there are restrictions and a company will not be registered if the company name is identical with a name by which a company in existence is already registered or any translated name entered on the register of companies.
 It cannot resemble such a name or be translated into a different language name so as it is meant to deceive.
 For example you can’t register Coca-Cola or any derivate of that name that could sound like it in Chinese, French, etc. An exception exists where the company in existence is being dissolved and said company has signified its consent for you to do so.
 Additionally, the Cayman Islands Registrar requires that the name of your company doesn’t contain the words “Chamber of Commerce” (unless the company is a company which is to be registered under a license granted specifically by the Governor of the Cayman Islands without the addition of the word “Limited” or the abbreviation “Ltd.” to its name or if it contains the words “building society”.